y0-causal-inference/causaleffectpy/documentation/source/join.rst

     Missing variables (variables not contained within the expression).
 O : list of str
     Observed variables (variables contained within the expression).
-G_unobs : y0.Graph
+G_unobs : `networkx.DiGraph` object
-    Separate graph that turns bidirected edges into explicit nodes for unobserved confounders.
+    A separate directed acyclic graph (DAG) that includes explicit nodes for unobserved confounders, created using :func:`networkx.DiGraph`.
-G : y0.Graph
+G : `networkx.DiGraph` object
-    Main graph `G`.
-Includes bidirected edges.
+    Main graph G, which includes bidirected edges, and is created with :func:`networkx.DiGraph`.
-G_obs : y0.Graph
+G_obs : `networkx.DiGraph` object
-    Separate graph that does not contain bidirected edges (only contains the directed edges with observed nodes). topo : list of str
+    A DAG that only includes directed edges, representing observed variables, created using :func:`networkx.DiGraph`. topo : list of nodes
-    The topological ordering of the vertices in graph `G`.
+    The topological ordering of the vertices in graph `G`, which can be obtained using :func:`networkx.topological_sort`.

 Returns
 -------